paralin/gogame/README.md

 Entity Lifecycle
 ================

 An entity is created by an EntityFactory.
-The entity factor

  - Entity is created in the factory with `&MyEntity{}`
  - Each component is added with `AddComponent(Component)`